 Adults have a right to self-determination and may either not recognise themselves as being abused/at risk or choose not to act to protect themselves.
 None of us can make these choices for another adult.
-If we are supporting someone to make choices about their own safety we need to understand 'what matters' to them and what outcomes they want to achieve from any actions our Club or other agencies take to help them to protect themselves.
+If we are supporting someone to make choices about their own safety we need to understand 'what matters' to them and what outcomes they want to achieve from any actions WBA or other agencies take to help them to protect themselves.
 Safeguarding adults means creating a culture that informs the adult, consults them on all decisions affecting them and works in partnership with them.

-As a principle safeguarding concerns should be discussed with the adult to establish their views and involve them in the safeguarding process in a way that enhances their involvement, choice and control, as well as improving their quality of life, well-being and safety.
+As a principle safeguarding concerns should be discussed with the adult to establish their views and involve them in the safeguarding process in a way that enhances their involvement, choice and control, as well as improving their quality of life, wellbeing and safety.

 Occasionally however this may not be possible or safe.
-If in doubt - or if you are worried in any way about the safety and wellbeing of any adult - seek advice without delay from the Head of Safeguarding or the Safeguarding Manager (Academy).
+If in doubt - or if you are worried in any way about the safety and wellbeing of any adult - seek advice without delay from the Safeguarding Team.